Code-Institute-Submissions/TobinStonelake-ms2/temporary_ReadMe.md

         and APIs.

 * Typography
     * Two fonts have been used across the site.
-Lily Script One is the head font used throughout the website due to the stylisation that *Jig & Thonic* have incorporated within their own branding and promotion.
+'Lily Script One' is the head font used throughout the website due to the stylisation that *Jig & Thonic* have incorporated within their own branding and promotion.
 It is remnant of the 70/80s Disco themed writing, that the act promotes themselves as representing.
 To ensure that a similar font will be prevalent, Cursive serves as a fall back.
-    * For the main text throughout the site, Yanone Kaffeesatz has been used.
+    * For the main text throughout the site, 'Yanone Kaffeesatz' has been used.
         In the author's view, this is also resmebeling a retro style font, thus, adhering to the same textual principle that is conveyed by the head font decision.
 This clearly defines head elements as being separate from the main text elements.